 No products in the cart.

 So, you’re heading to the snow!
 You’ve finally paid off your trip, accommodation is booked and the mountains are calling your name.
 Itching to go, everything is almost ready.
 Whether it is weeks, months or days before you leave, you rack your brain thinking of the things you are going to need for your epic adventure in the snow.
-Jackets, thermals, pants and gloves; the list goes on and is seemingly endless.
+Ski jackets, thermals, ski pants and snow gloves; the list goes on and is seemingly endless.
 There are so many things to remember and it can become incredibly overwhelming.
-You thought this would be an easy trip but the novelty soon wears off after you realise all the things you’ve forgotten about.
+You thought this would be an easy, fun trip but the novelty soon wears off after you realise all the things you’ve forgotten about.
 Lucky Snow Central is there to have your back.

-If you want a one-stop-shop for everything you need to know about preparing for your snow trip or ski season, read below for a comprehensive overview by our Snow Central Experts:
+Ever wondered what you should be looking for when purchasing technical outerwear for your ski holiday?
+Have a read of the most common terms that you will come across when purchasing your waterproof jacket and pants.
+If you want a one-stop-shop for everything you need to know about preparing for your snow trip or ski season, see below for a comprehensive overview by our Snow Central Experts.